NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 ### Uploading Data Using a Manifest File

 GDC Data Transfer Tool supports uploading molecular data using a manifest file to the Data Submission Portal.
-The manifest file for a data bundle can be retrieved from the GDC Data Submission Portal, or directly from the GDC Submission API given a data bundle UUID.
+The manifest file for submittable data files can be retrieved from the GDC Data Submission Portal, or directly from the GDC Submission API given a submittable data file UUID.
 The user authentication token file needs to be specified using the **-t** or **--token-file** option.

 First, generate an upload manifest, either using the GDC Data Submission Portal, or [using a call](/API/Users_Guide/Submission.md#upload-manifest) to the GDC Submission API `manifest` endpoint (as in the following example):